13.6 Preparing the child for a planned foster parent adoption or recruitment of an adoptive home.

 3. Coaches the foster parents to convey a concrete "permission message" for the child to do well and move into the adoptive family;

-4. Explains to the foster parents the importance of their involvement in the adoption process and includes them in all phases of the process;
+4. Explains to the foster parents the importance of their involvement in the adoption process and include them in all phases of the process;

 5. Encourages a spirit of cooperation between the adoptive parents and the non-adopting foster parents;

-7. Contacts the Kentucky Adoption Program Exchange (KAPE) recruiter, or the regional adoption specialist for assistance on working with foster parents during the adoption process;
+7. Contacts the KAPE specialist, CFRM specialist, recruitment and certification (R&C) worker, or the regional adoption specialist for assistance in working with foster parents during the adoption process;

-22. Completes the following tasks in order to help a child understand that the move to an adoptive home is planned:
+17. Completes the following tasks to help a child understand that the move to an adoptive home is planned:

-24. Explains to the child how the family was selected and that his input was considered;
+19. Explains to the child how the family was selected and that their input was considered;

-25. Tells the child that there is family interested in getting to know him; 2
+20. Tells the child that there is a family interested in getting to know him; 2

-26. Encourages the foster parents to tell the child that they like the new family;
+21. Encourages the foster parents to help the child identify positve things about the new family;

-28. Assures the child that the first visit will occur at his foster home or residential facility or where he is the most comfortable;
+23. Assures the child that the first visit will occur at their foster home or residential facility or where they are the most comfortable;

-31. Reassures the child that placement will not happen until he and his new family is determined to be ready by the SSW and the Cabinet;
+26. Reassures the child that placement will not happen until the child and their new family is determined to be ready by the SSW and the Cabinet;

-32. Allows and encourages the child to participate in the signing of the placement agreement if age appropriate; and
+27. Allows and encourages the child to participate in the signing of the placement agreement if age-appropriate;

-33. Develops a cover story with the child to enable him to explain his adoptive placement to others and informs the foster and adoptive parents.
+28. Processess the situation and move with the child to enable him/her to explain their adoptive placement to others and inform the foster and adoptive parents.; and

-34. The SSW, therapist or resource parent assists the child, if old enough, to develop the lifebook when the child first enters care.
+29. The SSW, therapist, or foster parent assists the child, if old enough, in developing the lifebook when the child first enters care.

 Footnotes